-Don't notify Dig Safe unless you plan to start the excavation within 30 days.
+Don't notify Dig Safe unless you plan to start the excavation within 30 days (in Maine, 60 days).

 Don't assume that a pipeline or cable runs straight, or is centered between permanent marker posts.

 Don't assume the depth of a utility.
 Never assume that an underground facility is at the same depth throughout the entire route of an excavation.